Axway/amplify-central/content/en/docs/manage_unified_catalog/_index.md

 ---
-title: Manage your marketplace
+title: Manage your Unified Catalog
-linkTitle: Manage your marketplace
+linkTitle: Manage your Unified Catalog
 weight: 500
 description: "Normalize discovery for APIs from multiple gateways, classify your services to support multiple audiences (partners, IT, business), control